Benefits Plans - Group Life Insurance: Retiree Group Term Life Insurance

 If you name more than one beneficiary but do not specify their shares, they will share equally.
 If one of your beneficiaries dies before you, his or her interest will terminate and will be shared equally by any remaining beneficiaries, unless you specify otherwise in your beneficiary designation.

-If you do not designate a beneficiary, or if none of the beneficiaries you name survives you, death benefits will be paid to the first of the following:
+If you do not designate a beneficiary, or if none of the beneficiaries you name survives you, death benefits will be paid to your survivors/estate in the following order: spouse/OQA, children, parents, siblings, estate.

-You can change your beneficiary at any time by completing a Beneficiary for Group Life Insurance form.
+You can change your beneficiary at any time by completing a beneficiary designation form.
 The new designation will take effect on the date your signed notice is received by the Benefits Office.

 Assignment of the policy is not permitted.